When Demonstrations Meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning: The world model and statistical guarantee

 Under the ground-truth dynamics model $P$ and the initial distribution $\eta(\cdot)$, we further define the visitation measure $d^{\rm E}(s,a)$ under the expert policy $\pi^{\rm E}$ as below: { } By plugging the closed-form solution of the optimal policy $\pi_{\theta}$ into the objective function \eqref{objective:ML}, we can decompose the dynamics-model mismatch error from the likelihood function $L(\theta)$ in \eqref{formulation:offline_MLIRL}. } \begin{lemma} Under any reward parameter $\theta$, the objective $L(\theta)$ in \eqref{objective:ML} can be decomposed as below: { } where $\widehat{L}(\theta)$ is a surrogate objective defined as: { } \end{lemma} {The detailed proof is included in Appendix \ref{proof:obj_decomposition_lemma}.} In Lemma \ref{lemma:obj_decomposition}, we have shown that the likelihood function in \eqref{formulation:offline_MLIRL} decomposes into two parts: a surrogate objective $\widehat{L}(\theta)$ and an error term dependent on the dynamics model mismatch between $\widehat{P}$ and $P$. {As a remark, in the surrogate objective $\widehat{L}(\cdot)$, we separate the two dynamics models ($\widehat{P}$ and $P$) into two relatively independent components.
 Therefore, optimizing the surrogate objective is computationally tractable and we will propose an efficient algorithm to recover the reward parameter from it in the next section.}

-To further elaborate the connection between the likelihood objective $L(\theta)$ and the surrogate objective $\widehat{L}(\theta)$, {we first introduce the following assumption: \begin{assumption} For any reward parameter $\theta$ and any state-action pair $(s,a)$, the following conditions hold:
+To further elaborate the connection between the likelihood objective $L(\theta)$ and the surrogate objective $\widehat{L}(\theta)$, {we first introduce the following assumption: \begin{assumption} For any reward parameter $\theta$ and state-action pair $(s,a)$, following conditions hold:

 where $C_r$ and $C_{u}$ are positive constants. \end{assumption}} {As a remark, the assumption of the bounded reward is common in the literature of inverse reinforcement learning and imitation learning \cite{chen2019computation,chang2021mitigating,shani2022online,zhu2023principled}.
-Moreover, the assumption of the bounded penalty function holds true for common choices of the uncertainty heuristics \cite{lu2021revisiting}, such as the max aleatoric penalty and the ensemble variance penalty.} Then we can show the following results. \begin{lemma} Suppose Assumption \ref{assumption:bound_reward_penalty} holds, we obtain the following result: { } where $C_v$ is a positive constant. \end{lemma} {Please see Appendix \ref{proof:lemma:absolute_gap_objectives} for the detailed proof.} The above lemma suggests that the gap between the likelihood function and its surrogate version is bounded by {the model mismatch error $\mathbb{E}_{(s,a) \sim d^{\rm E}(\cdot, \cdot)}\big[ \| P(\cdot|s,a) - \widehat{P}(\cdot|s,a) \|_1 \big]$}, which is non-zero because of the dynamics model mismatch between $P$ and $\widehat{P}$.
-Here, we remark that {the model mismatch error $\mathbb{E}_{(s,a) \sim d^{\rm E}(\cdot, \cdot)}\big[ \| P(\cdot|s,a) - \widehat{P}(\cdot|s,a) \|_1 \big]$} is evaluated on the distribution $d^{\rm E}(\cdot, \cdot)$ defined in \eqref{def:expert_visitation_measure}, which is the state-action visitation measure under the expert policy $\pi_{\theta}$ and ground-truth dynamics model $P$.
+Moreover, the assumption of the bounded penalty function holds true for common choices of the uncertainty heuristics \cite{lu2021revisiting}, such as the max aleatoric penalty and the ensemble variance penalty.} Then we can show the following results. \begin{lemma} Suppose Assumption \ref{assumption:bound_reward_penalty} holds, then we obtain (where $C_v$ is a positive constant): { } \end{lemma} {Please see Appendix \ref{proof:lemma:absolute_gap_objectives} for the detailed proof.} The above lemma suggests that the gap between the likelihood function and its surrogate version is bounded by {the model mismatch error $\mathbb{E}_{(s,a) \sim d^{\rm E}(\cdot, \cdot)}\big[ \| P(\cdot|s,a) - \widehat{P}(\cdot|s,a) \|_1 \big]$}. {The fact that the objective approximation error $|L(\theta) - \widehat{L}(\theta)|$ depends on the model mismatch error evaluated in the expert-visited state-action distribution $d^{\rm E}(\cdot, \cdot)$ } is crucial to the construction of the world model $\widehat{P}$.
+Based on Lemma \ref{lemma:generalization_decomposition}, we understand that full data coverage on the joint state-action space $\mathcal{S} \times \mathcal{A}$ is {\it not} necessary.
+Instead, as long as the collected transition dataset $\mathcal{D} := \{ (s,a,s^{\prime}) \}$ provides sufficient coverage on the expert-visited state-action space $\Omega := \{ (s,a) | d^{\rm E}(s,a) > 0 \}$, then the surrogate objective $\widehat{L}(\theta)$ will be an accurate approximation to the likelihood objective $L(\theta)$.